Our Lead People Scientist explains how organizations can use predictive analysis to get actionable insights to improve employee experience.

 About the Author

-Yvonne Tan is the People Science Consultant at EngageRocket.
-She has 10 years of experience in organisational psychology research and people analytics across APAC, ANZ, UAE and UK.
+Dr Yvonne Tan is the Lead People Scientist at EngageRocket.
+She has 10 years of experience in organizational psychology research and people analytics across APAC, ANZ, UAE and UK.
 In her free time, she likes to go museum hopping and cooking.